bharati-21/stock-profit-loss/README.md

 # Stock Price: Profit or Loss
-A fun application created using JavaScript that checks if the stock bought by the user gives them profit or loss!
+An application created using JavaScript that checks if the stock bought by the user gives them profit or loss!

 ### This application checkes the user's stock purchase price against the current stock price to display if the user gained or lost.
 Live demo of the application: https://bharati-stock-profit-loss.netlify.app/